 What is it about the Irish?
 The other day I caught a very brief part of a program on NPR discussing Irish immigrants in America, and the persecution of the Irish population that occurred, giving rise to “Irish need not apply” signs.
 I’ve mostly only seen those signs in bars, and interpreted them to mean because the Irish were always so stinkin’ drunk, they shouldn’t even bother applying.
 Ha!
+How wrong I was (though that stereotype definitely played into the persecution.)

 Today is St. Patrick’s Day.
 The day that half of the American population loses their mind in an alcoholic binge while dressed in every piece of green clothing they own, topped off with deely boppers, flashing glasses, and a green feather boa.
 Everyone wants to be Irish or claim to have a single cell of Irish blood in their bodies.
 Why is this?